-Eligibility Subsidy Amount How You Will Pay for Benefits CONTRACTUAL/VARIABLE HOUR EMPLOYEE (WORKING LESS THAN 30 HOURS/WK OR 1: Premiums are paid on a post-tax basis.
+Eligibility by Employee/Retiree Type Eligibility Subsidy Amount How You Will Pay for Benefits CONTRACTUAL/VARIABLE HOUR EMPLOYEES (WORKING LESS THAN 30 HOURS/WK OR 130 HOURS/MO) Premiums are paid on a post-tax basis.
 Monthly payment coupons will be mailed to the address You are eligible to enroll in the same benefits as full-time State employees, with the exception of the Flexible Spending Accounts.
-Contractual employees must follow the same participation rules as full-time employees, plus: • Changes to coverage normally cannot be made at the time of an employment contract renewal. • Contractual employees must have a current active contract to enroll.
+Contractual employees must follow the same participation rules as full-time employees: • Changes to coverage normally cannot be made at the time of an employment contract renewal. • Contractual employees must have a current active contract to enroll.
 No State Subsidy - you pay the full amount provided in the SPS Benefits System for the first month of coverage through the end of the plan year or the end of your current contract period, whichever comes first.
 Payments must begin with the first coupon received and are due the first of every month, with a 30-day grace period.
-Missed payments or payments not postmarked within the 30-day grace period will result in the termination of your coverage.
-You will not be permitted to re-enroll until the next Open Enrollment period.
-Payment may be made in advance to cover any or all coupons received, but must be made in full monthly increments.
-Payment deadlines are strictly enforced.
+Unpaid invoices will be referred to the State's Central Collections Unit (CCU) where an additional 17% administrative fee will be added to the debt.
 If you do not receive payment coupons within one month of submitting your "Benefit Event" through the SPS Benefits System, please contact your Agency Benefits Coordinator.
 CONTRACTUAL/VARIABLE HOUR EMPLOYEE (WORKING MORE THAN 30 HOURS/WK OR You are eligible to enroll in the same benefits as full-time State employees, with the exception of the Flexible Spending Accounts.
-Contractual employees must follow the same participation rules as full-time employees, plus: • Changes to coverage cannot be made at the time of an employment contract renewal. • Contractual employees must have a current active contract to enroll.
+Contractual employees must follow the same participation rules as full-time employees: Changes to coverage cannot be made at the time of an employment contract renewal.
+Contractual employees must have a current active contract to enroll.
 75% State Subsidy for Medical and Prescription; no State Subsidy for other benefit options.
-LONG TERM LEAVE WITHOUT PAY Personal If on approved leave without pay for personal reasons, you may continue any or all of your current health benefit plans for 30 calendar days.
-If leave exceeds 30 calendar days, you may continue coverage under COBRA.
-No State Subsidy - you pay the full amount.
-Premiums are paid on a post-tax basis.
-Monthly payment coupons will be mailed to the address provided in the SPS Benefits System for the first month of coverage through the end of the plan year of the end of your approved leave, whichever comes first Payments must begin with the first coupon received On The Job Injury If on approved leave without pay due to an on-the-job injury, you will be billed for all of your current health benefit plans, while on leave for up to two (2) years. • Proof of payment through workers compensation or Injured Workers Insurance Fund (IWIF) must be provided to your Agency Benefit Coordinator.
-Maximum State Subsidy and are due the first of every month, with a 30-day grace period.
-Missed payments or payments not postmarked within the 30-day grace period will result in the termination of your coverage.
-You will not be permitted to re-enrountil the next Open Enrollment period.
-Payment may be made in advance to cover any or all coupons received, but must be made in full monthly increments.
-Payment deadlines are strictly enforced.
-If you do not receive payment coupons within one month of submitting your Benefit Event, please contact your Agency Benefits Coordinator.